worldbank/gld/Support/B - Country Survey Details/TUN/ENPE/Industry.md

 #

 # Industry classification
 In Tunisia, the ENPE surveys use the Nomenclature des Activités Tunisiennes (NAT) to classify industries.
 Notably, the 2001 data provided NAT industries at a three-digit level.
-In contrast, all other survey years represented the industries as aggregared groups using with two digit values that do not correspond to the first two digits of NAT.
+In contrast, all other survey years represented the industries as aggregared groups using two-digit values that do not correspond to the first two digits of NAT.
 Below, we provide a correspondence table between the three-digit NAT codes used in 2001, the aggregate industry groups used in other years, and their mappings to the `industrycat10` classification system.

 | NAT Codes (2001) - 3-digit | Aggregated industry groups           | English Translation                                 | `industrycat10` mapping |
 |-------------|--------------------------------|-----------------------------------------------------|-----------------------|